tunnckoCore/create-readdir-stream/README.md

 # [create-readdir-stream][author-www-url] [![npmjs.com][npmjs-img]][npmjs-url] [![The MIT License][license-img]][license-url] [![npm downloads][downloads-img]][downloads-url]

-> Get contents of the folder in streaming mode with support for plugins.
-No recursion.
-No globs - possible through plugin.
-It is like and follows `fs.createReadStream` signature and semantics
+> Streaming `fs.readdir`, extensible with smart plugins.
+No recursion and no globs by default - [use][] plugins.
+Does not stat and doesn't read the filepaths - use plugins.
+It just push [vinyl][] files to stream.
+Follows signature and semantics of `fs.createReadStream` method.

 [![code climate][codeclimate-img]][codeclimate-url] [![standard code style][standard-img]][standard-url] [![travis build status][travis-img]][travis-url] [![coverage status][coveralls-img]][coveralls-url] [![dependency status][david-img]][david-url]